 - Preheat the oven to 180℃ (160℃ fan)/350°F/gas mark 4.
 Grease and line a 900g (2lb) loaf tin.

 - Beat the 200g (7oz) butter and 200g (7oz) sugar together until pale and fluffy.
 Add 3 beaten eggs a little at a time beating well after each addition.

 - Add 200g (7oz) flour, 75g (3oz) coconut, and the zest and juice of 1 lime and gently fold in.
 Spoon into the prepared tin and bake in the centre of the oven for 50 minutes - 1 hour until springy to the touch and a skewer inserted into he centre comes out clean.

 - While the cake is baking, prepare the drizzle.
 Place all the finely grated zest and juice of 1 limes with 50g (2oz) caster sugar into a small pan and heat while gently stirring until the sugar dissolves.
-Remove from the heat and stir in 2 tbsp of rum if using.
+Remove from the heat and stir in 2 tablespoon of rum if using.

 - Remove the cake from the oven when it's done and allow to cool in the tin for about 5 minutes before transferring to a wire rack.